My career compass may spin wildly, but it always leads with purpose.

 I was inspired to develop this course after seeing a Facebook post from my favorite food blogger that addressed some of her unruly followers.
 Initially, this was supposed to be a small "how to" course.
 It took a turn when I decided to create it as a game show to make it more engaging.
 NOTE: This course is an ongoing work in progress.

 Unpopular opinion - I'm not a fan of present-day LinkedIn.
 Am I on LinkedIn?
-Of course.
-Do I regularly use it?
-Nope.
+Of course, click here to connect.
+Do I regularly update it?
+Not quite.Â

 I'll spare you my hot takes about LinkedIn, unless you really want to hear 'em!
 Unlike LinkedIn, I value the quality of my connections over the quantity of Internet strangers I could connect with on LinkedIn.
 But, it's the best available option.

-That's all, folks!
+That's all, folks!Â

 Like what you see?
 Hate what you see?
 I'd appreciate the feedback!
 Give me the good, the bad, the ugly at JHPtheLXD@gmail.com.